Speckled wood (butterfly): Life history

 The eggs are laid on a variety of grass host plants.
 The caterpillar is green with a short, forked tail, and the chrysalis (pupa) is green or dark brown.
 The species is able to overwinter in two totally separated developmental stages, as pupae or as half-grown larvae.
 This leads to a complicated pattern of several adult flights per year.

 Food sources

-Larval food plants include a variety of grass species such as Agropyron (Lebanon), Brachypodium (Palaearctic), Brachypodium sylvaticum (British Isles), Bromus (Malta), Cynodon dactylon (Spain), Dactylis glomerata (British Isles, Europe), Elymus repens (Lebanon), Elytrigia repens (Spain), Holcus lanatus (British Isles), Hordeum (Malta), Melica nutans (Finland), Melica uniflora (Europe), Oryzopsis miliacea (Spain), Poa annua (Lebanon), Poa nemoralis (Czechoslovakia), Poa trivialis (Czechoslovakia), but the preferred species of grass is the couch grass (Elytrigia repens).
+Larval food plants include a variety of grass species such as Agropyron (Lebanon), Brachypodium (Palaearctic), Brachypodium sylvaticum (British Isles), Bromus (Malta), Cynodon dactylon (Spain), Dactylis glomerata (British Isles, Europe), Elymus repens (Lebanon), Elytrigia repens (Spain), Holcus lanatus (British Isles), Hordeum (Malta), Melica nutans (Finland), Melica uniflora (Europe), Oryzopsis miliacea (Spain), Poa annua (Lebanon), Poa nemoralis (Czechia/Slovakia), Poa trivialis (Czechia/Slovakia), but the preferred species of grass is the couch grass (Elytrigia repens).
 The adult is nectar feeding.

 Growth and development

 The growth and development of the speckled wood butterfly is dependent on the larval density and the sex of the individual.
 High larval densities result in decreased survivorship as well as a longer development and smaller adults.
 However, females are much more adversely affected by this phenomenon.
 They depend on their larval food stores during oviposition, so a high larval density in the larva stage can result in lower fecundity for females in the adult stage.
 Males can compensate for their smaller size by feeding as adults or switching mate-locating tactics, so they are less affected by high larval densities.
 A high growth rate can also negatively affect larval survivorship.
 Those with high growth rates will also have high weight-loss rates if food becomes scarce.
 They are less likely to survive if food becomes available once again.